ISE-hangout-banner

 2. Once registered, you will receive email from GTTP and ISE.
 Please confirm your accounts.

-3. Join in one of our live Google Hangouts on Air or watch an archived show on the hangouts page or above.
+3. Join our live Google Hangouts on Air or watch the archived videos shown above.

 4. After watching the hangout, head over to Discover the COSMOS Community at ISE.